sourcenetwork/docs.source.network/docs/orbis/testnet/join.md

 ---
-title: Join
+title: Join Root Ring
 ---

-# How to join Testnet 1
+# How to Join Testnet 1 Root Ring
 The following will detail the necessary steps to join Testnet 1 Orbis Root Ring as a validator.
 Only the existing and approved validators can operate a Orbis node in the Root Ring.

 ## Hardware Requirements